materight/seq2seq-slot-filling/README.md

-# An Attention-based Sequence-to-Sequence Model for Concept Tagging
+# An Attention-based Sequence-to-Sequence Model for Slot Filling

-A sequence-to-sequence model with attention and beam search for concept tagging.
+A sequence-to-sequence model with attention and beam search for slot filling.
 Implemented in PyTorch and trained and evaluated on the ATIS dataset.

 ## Get started
 - Clone the repository